buttercup/buttercup-browser-extension/README.md

  * NodeJS version 8
  * Linux / Mac
  * Tested in at least Chrome + Firefox

-### Supported browsers
-[Chrome](https://chrome.google.com/webstore/detail/buttercup/heflipieckodmcppbnembejjmabajjjj?hl=en-GB), Firefox and [Opera](https://addons.opera.com/en/extensions/details/buttercup/) are supported.

-Other browsers will be supported in order of request/popularity.

-#### Supported platforms
-The browsers listed above, running on Windows, Mac or Linux on a desktop platform.
-This extension is not supported on any mobile or tablet devices.

 ### Adding to Chrome
 You can load an **unpacked extension** in Chrome by navigating to [chrome://extensions/](chrome://extensions/).
 Simply locate the project's directory and use **dist/** as the extension directory.